mariodavid/mariodavid.github.io/_posts/2015-12-31-put-a-island-into-a-box-how-to-dockerize-your-cuba-app.md

 {% endhighlight %}

 The first time the tomcat image will be downloaded and cached on your computer.
-You now have a bash were you can look at the newly created docker container.
+After this you have a bash were you can look at the newly created docker container.
 Browse the directory structure, create and change config files, look and the tomcat installation and so on.
 After typing <code>exit</code> the bash process will do so and due to the option <code>--rm</code>, the container will be destroyed with all the data in it.

-Executing the same command line once again, a brand new container will be created (this will instead just take a few seconds, because the image is alredy downloaded).
+Executing the same command line once again, a brand new container will be created (this will instead just take a few seconds, because the image is already downloaded).
 All the changes you made last time will be gone.
 If you think this is crazy, well this is how containers normally work.
 If you want to change something, don't change it in the container itself, but in the Dockerfile that creates it.
-Otherwise your back in the old days with [configuration drift](http://kief.com/configuration-drift.html), not reproduceable environments and not insfrastructure as code.
+Otherwise you are back in the old days with [configuration drift](http://kief.com/configuration-drift.html), !(reproduceable environments) and !(insfrastructure as code).

 ### Docker container vs image